-In other Master Trusts, the extent of member take-up of these additional wider options is unlikely to be high, and many of the 'additional' funds offered are likely to have been available to satisfy particular transfers-in of schemes being consolidated into the Master Trust.
+In other Master Trusts, the extent of member take-up of these additional wider options is unlikely to be high.

 Member Communication & Engagement

 The Trustee believes that it:

 - provides engaging member communications; - continually assesses and reviews the DC offering to members; - is committed to improving member communications in the future; and - is committed to understanding member needs.